SourceNinja/docs/heroku-addon.md

     $ heroku addons:add sourceninja
     -----> Adding sourceninja to my-awesome-app... done, v18 (free)

-Upon installation of the SourceNinja add-on the application is configured, but requires the installation of the SourceNinja gem to add your Open Source packages.
+Upon installation of the SourceNinja add-on the application is configured, but, requires the installation of the SourceNinja gem to add your Open Source packages.

 ## Using with Rails 3.x
 SourceNinja supports rails with use of the sourceninja gem which pushes all of your gem names and versions to sourceninja.